StrongKey/relying-party-java/README.md

 Additional configuration:
-If the FIDO server against which tests are run is not Strongkey's publicly availible server, a webauthntutorial.properties file must be created in the directory path /usr/local/strongkey/webauthntutorial/etc/ with the following values:
+If the FIDO server to be tested is not Strongkey's publicly availible server, a webauthntutorial.properties file must be created in the directory path /usr/local/strongkey/webauthntutorial/etc/ with the following values:
 ```
 webauthntutorial.cfg.property.apiuri=<Your StrongKey FIDO Server URL>/api
 webauthntutorial.cfg.property.did=1